HydrenOffical/HydraSedar/README.md

 - Checks that if anyone is mining crypto

 # What if anyone is abusing?
-- If anyone is Doing it his instance will be suspended and Discord Webhook will send a notification About
+- If he/she is abusing, His/Her instance will be suspended and Discord Webhook will send a notification About
 - Server Id
 - Reason